indeedeng/iwf/README.md

 # Why iWF

-## If you are familiar with Cadence/Temporal
+## If you are familiar with Cadence/Temporal/AWS SWF/Azure Durable Functions
 * Check [iWF vs Cadence/Temporal](https://medium.com/@qlong/iwf-vs-cadence-temporal-1e11b35960fe) for
 comparison with Cadence/Temporal.

+That article should still apply to AWS SWF and Azure Durable Functions:
+* AWS SWF is the precedent of Cadence/Temporal with the same APIs but limited features/power compared to Cadence/Temporal.
+  * See [this post](https://news.ycombinator.com/item?id=19733880.) for comparison between SWF vs Cadence
+* Azure Durable Functions shared the same programming model(replay workflow code) but also with limited features compared to Cadence/Temporal.
+  * Also read the [article](https://medium.com/@cgillum/common-pitfalls-with-durable-execution-frameworks-like-durable-functions-or-temporal-eaf635d4a8bb) about the pitfall about the programming model.

 ## If you are not
 * Check out this [article](https://medium.com/@qlong/iwf-vs-other-general-purposed-workflow-engines-f8f3e3d8993d) to understand difference between iWF and other workflow engines.

 iWF is an application platform that provides you a comprehensive tooling:
-* WorkflowAsCode for highly flexible/customizable business logic
+* WorkflowAsCode for highly flexible/customizable business logic, highly testable and easy to maintain
 * Parallel execution of multiple threads of business
 * Persistence storage for intermediate states stored as "dataObjects"
 * Persistence searchable attributes that can be used for flexible searching, even full text searching, backed by ElasticSearch
 * Receiving data from external system by Signal
 * Durable timer, and cron job scheduling
 * Reset workflow to let you recover the workflows from bad states easily
-* Highly testable and easy to maintain
+* Troubleshooting/debugging is easy
+* Scalability/reliability
 * ...

 # How to run this server